The Best Online Banks

 High investment yields

 First Internet Bank offers excellent returns on certificates of deposit (CD) — fixed-term, high-yield savings accounts.
-CD rates, as with savings rates, can change, so it’s always worth double-checking close competitors like Ally and Capital One, but First IB has the highest CD interest rates we found.
-A one-year CD with just a $1,000 deposit will wrack up 2.81% interest.
-Other banks, including Ally, require deposits of $5,000 or more to qualify for rates above 2%.
+CD rates, as with savings rates, can change, so it’s always worth double-checking close competitors like Ally and Capital One, but First IB has some of the highest CD interest rates we found.

 Points to consider